Orthopyroxene/Resume/README.md

 ## About This Repository

 This repository contains the source code, documentation, and additional resources for the web application and other related projects.
-Feel free to explore the directories and files for a closer look at the work involved in creating these resources.
+Feel free to explore the directories and files for a closer look at the work involved in creating these resources, you will need to change into the branch called "Andrew" to see code documents.

 ### Contributing